 The physics department strongly encourages students to work with faculty over the summer.
 This is a great opportunity to explore a new area of science, develop a deeper understanding of what it means to do research, and work in a rich intellectual environment with a mix of faculty, post-docs, graduate students, and other undergraduates.
 Summer research positions are arranged informally, with students approaching individual faculty members.
 Jobs and internships usually start after graduation in June and last 8 weeks or longer.
-If you are interested in summer research in the department, please e-mail the Undergraduate Administrator, ideally in the first week of the spring term.
-Physics Department summer jobs are also announced here through the Office of Undergraduate Research.

 - The Office of the Dean of the College offers SAFE funding both for summer work on senior theses.
 You can also apply for SAFE funding for a senior thesis or junior paper during the academic year (see under "Undergraduate Independent Projects").